-In this article, I’m going to show you how to maintain a driver library within MDT 2013 and create different task sequences for each model of laptop.
+In this article, I’m going to show you how to maintain a driver library within MDT and use one Task Sequence for all hardware models.

 In this article, I’m going to demonstrate how to configure WSUS to work with MDT (or rather MDT to work with WSUS).

 Now, updating the odd computer with the latest updates isn’t really an issue, even on the slowest of internet connections.
 But what if your trying to update tens, or hundreds of client computers during your image deployment?
 Every one of those clients is going to individually attempt to contact Microsoft and download necessary updates.
 You’ll find this quickly bottlenecks your internet feed, even on the fastest of connections.